KeePass KeePass Help Center Home KeePass Home | Package Downloads | Flag Translations | Blocks Plugins

 Before you can start developing a KeePass plugin, you need the following prerequisites:

-Start your favorite IDE and create a new C# Class Library project.
-In this tutorial the example plugin we're developing is called SamplePlugin.
-The first thing you need to do now is to add a reference to KeePass: go to the references dialog and select the KeePass.exe file.
+Start your favorite IDE and create a new C# Class Library project (for the .NET Framework, not .NET Standard/Core).
+In this tutorial, the example plugin we're developing is called SimplePlugin.
+The first thing you need to do now is to add a reference to KeePass: go to the references dialog and select the KeePass.exe file (from the portable ZIP package).
 After you added the reference, the namespaces KeePass and KeePassLib should be available.

-KeePass plugins all need to derive from a base KeePass plugin class (Plugin in the KeePass.Plugins namespace).
-By overriding methods of this class, you can customize the behaviour of your plugin.
+All KeePass plugins need to derive from a base KeePass plugin class (Plugin in the KeePass.Plugins namespace).
+By overriding methods and properties of this class, you can customize the behavior of your plugin.

 A minimal plugin looks like this: